 What remains is coke, which is almost pure carbon, and slag, which is discarded as waste.
-The ovens are always kept at a minimum temperature of 600F the ovens operating around the clock.
+The ovens are always kept at a minimum temperature of 600F the ovens operate around the clock.

 At the end of the process, the coke is raked onto the cooling sheds on either side of each oven.
 Coke is gray, hard and porous as opposed to the slag which is gritty -coarse black or gray rocks- sometimes glassily coating the interior of the coke ovens.
 While slag was discarded in early coking, today it is used as an ingredient in brick-making, mixed cement, shingles and fertilizer.

 Union Bay is a thriving international community while the coke ovens are operational.
 East Indians build the docks and modify the wharf in 1892 for the gentle handling of the coke, Japanese stoke the coke ovens and Chinese men who originally came to build the railway work twelve-hour shifts as trimmers on the coal ships.
 There is a locomotive repair shop, foundry, boilermakers and blacksmiths all there to support the mining operations.